 - Check whether the company logo is visible.

-- Check if the distance between another blade is as per the specification document, and also, the gap should be equal between the blades.
+- Check if the distance between another blade is as per the specification document, and also, the gap between the blades should be equal.

 Fan Test Cases Functional Testing